OctoPrint/plugins.octoprint.org/help/registering/index.md

     additional system packages, services or the like.
 If your plugin needs additional steps like this to function, add a wizard dialog that prompts the user to do these things, do <em>not</em> do them automatically.

+    Exception: Fetching additional Python dependencies from the Python Package Index through `plugin_requires` in your `setup.py` is fine.

-  * If your plugin interacts with external services it does so over secured connections with a valid certificate only (`https://someservice.com` instead of `http://130.47.11.15`).
+  * If your plugin interacts with external services it will do so over secured connections with a valid certificate only (`https://someservice.com` instead of `http://130.47.11.15`).
 This also includes embedding any kinds of iframes in the web interface.
 Also include this kind of information in the plugin's long description (see below)!

+  * If your plugin requires the use of external services, and those services are unreachable (say for example a user's internet is down or the OctoPrint instance runs offline in general), your plugin must fail in a way that does not cause OctoPrint to malfunction.

   * If your plugin contains any kind of tracking code, e.g. for anonymous user statistics to help with development, use an *opt-in* mechanism for this.
 Also include this kind of information in the plugin's long